teri-lynn/teri-lynn.github.com/testimonials.md

 *David Y says...*

 > Attending Teri-Lynn's fitness programs has been excellent in changing my lifestyle to a more fitness oriented one.
 As the mix of exercises are well thought out, she also lets you know the proper form and the benefits.
 I look forward to attending the classes as they are tough and enjoyable, which helps me get going for the rest of the week.
 Thanks again Teri-Lynn.

+*Emily D says...*

+> With knowledge, passion and dedication, Teri-Lynn Nelson went beyond my expectations of personal training.
+In May 2013, I started doing Teri-Lynn’s outdoor group workouts.
+As a fitness enthusiast already, I didn’t join for motivation to keep fit.
+I joined to enhance my knowledge of form, muscle development and to learn new exercises.
+Now, Teri-Lynn is my personal trainer.
+I am blessed to have her coach my fitness journey.

+> Teri-Lynn is THE expert on form and posture.
+She is dedicated at making sure I perform exercises perfectly so that I don’t injure myself.
+Since working with Teri-Lynn, my overall strength and performance has increased because of improved form and posture.

+> When I started working out with Teri-Lynn, I had a back injury.
+Teri-Lynn taught me that if one side of your body is too heavy, it will ruin your posture and harm your form.
+All of Teri-Lynn’s routines work the full body.
+With Teri-Lynn’s knowledge and help, I have learned exercises that increased my back’s strength as well as my entire body.
+This has reduced my back pain immensely.

+> I love learning new routines and exercises.
+With Teri-Lynn, it never gets boring.
+From outdoor workouts to weights to bands, I have something new and challenging to look forward to.
+And the results really show!

+> Working out with Teri-Lynn is a rewarding experience and investment.
+It’s rare to find a trainer that has as much knowledge, passion and dedication as her.
+She has the loveliest disposition, but knows when to push you harder.
+It’s the perfect balance.
+Highly recommend her!